tbishaw-stat6250/course-questions-wiki/week-08/README.md

 - Answer (lceballos-stat6250): Is stored as the number of seconds between midnight on January 1, 1960, and a given date and time.
 - *Question* (sbagdi-stat6250): What does SCAN function does in SAS?
 - *Answer* (sbagdi-stat6250): To return the nth word in a character string, we make use of SCAN function.
+- *Question*(kamirneni-stat6250): How is the MDY function efficient?